 Rosoff is one of those rare authors who’ll leave off a book on the very nearest edge of The End.
 This is like the reverse of epilogues, which often take you to the furthest reaches of where you wanted to be involved in the story, and then drag you by your hair for another few miles.
 In all (both) of Rosoff’s books I’ve read, she flicks the strings at you so that you have the loose ends, but she leaves you to tie them up yourself while she goes off to have a sandwich.
 And I love that so much I want to put a ring on it.

 This is YA that does not pander.
 This is YA that will be taught in schools later and then kids will hate it because it’s assigned and adults will sigh because curriculum ruins everything and then one kid’s mind will secretly be blown and it will all have been worth it.
 It’s not How I Live Now, but that’s not it’s fault and I think it’s objectively as good a book, if not a better.

 The caterpillars are, however, highly subjective, and they are my bitches.
-Eight and a half caterpillars.
+Eight caterpillars.